 THE BUSINESS WOMAN

 Aside from creating and producing music, Karamanti is also the owner and C.E.O of MJE (Maria Jackson Entertainment: a company that operates as a digital marketer with an emphasis on promoting music) and MJ Magazine (a magazine that promotes positive Black music, culture and lifestyle: www.mjmagazine.org).
-Additionally, she recently became part owner of Jam Link International (a Europe based booking agent and cultural events promoter).
+Additionally, she recently became a member of Jam Link International (a Europe based association focused on artist bookings and cultural events promotion).

 HERE & NOW